 Frankfurt am Main, DE

 Villa W is about generating presence.
-The build is Romanesque in stature, giving the building its immense sense of permanence.
+The monochromatic walls are Romanesque in stature, giving the building its immense sense of permanence.
 This is architecture communicating through its structural ontology the importance of place and dwelling.

-The scheme utilizes a restrained palette of materials: for the externals walls, one course of high insulation clay blocks; for the internal walls, cast in-situ concrete which is used also for the floors and ceilings, the villa’s roof, and the inverted U frame installation that organises the fenestration to the south elevation.
+The scheme utilises a restrained palette of materials: for the externals walls, one course of high insulation clay blocks; for the internal configuration, cast in-situ concrete.
 The house is finished in a mineral based render, so preserving the breathability of the walls.
-As there is no specific insulation layer used in the build, the external walls are specified at 450mm thick in order to achieve the desired U-values.
+As there is no specific insulation layer used in the build, the clay blocks are specified at 450mm thick in order to achieve the desired U-values.